 - Preschool groupings for younger learners or children who are in school for the first time.

 All children in each class are exposed to a language rich environment ripe with opportunities for developing social skills and academic skills that will help them learn now and prepare them to be lifelong learners.
-We have 2, 3, 4 and 5 half day programs.
+We offer a 4 morning half day program and a 4 afternoon half day program.
+You may also choose to send your child to both sessions for a full day.
 The more days that children attend the more in depth we cover the curriculum.

 DESE Profile & District Reports